Thus she acts as a mother

 At home, this?

-I see that your desperation is evolving well.
+I see your desperation is evolving well.

 — During pregnancy I had zero.
 I lived it very calmly.
 On the other hand, the first weeks were very full of fears.
-Taking him to nursery school has helped us to put many things into perspective.
+Taking him to daycare has helped us to put many things into perspective.
 It has been liberating to share anxieties, to feel accompanied.
 The son is growing and the moments of desperation do not end.
 Now I am in a sweet moment and he no longer makes so many attempts at what I call a thousand ways to die.

-How was it decided to have a child?
+How was deciding to have a child?

 What helped you?